rokid/node-http-bypass/README.md

 ### Use case

-Currently we are using this module to debug our new forum website, which is based on discourse API, the CORS-required website.
+We use this tool to develop our new forum project without any changes on server-side, which is based on the discourse API, the CORS-required website.

-CORS sometimes take you in a trap, and block your development flow, right?
-Now, within node-http-bypass, you could customize anything that you wanna without changes on your service in your workflow, just start writing code and put the CORS configurations after the demo is done!
+CORS sometimes take you in a trap, and block your development flow, Yep?
+With node-http-bypass, you could customize anything that you wanna without changes on your server-side, just start writing code and put the CORS configurations after the demo is ready for production!

 > Your usecase? [create Pull Request](https://github.com/Rokid/node-http-bypass/compare) to submit :p